Embotics/Scenarios/Deploy-Kubernetes-Cluster-Azure-AKS/README.md

    vCommander automatically validates the workflow and displays the validation results in the Messages area of the Import Workflow dialog.
 4. Enter a comment about the workflow in the **Description of Changes** field, and click **Import**.

-​        To learn more, see [Importing and Exporting Workflow Definitions](http://docs.embotics.com/vCommander/exporting-and-importing-workflows.htm) in the vCommander User Guide.
+​        To learn more, see [Importing and Exporting Workflow Definitions](http://docs.embotics.com/vCommander/exporting-and-importing-workflows.htm).

 ## Create the required Azure objects